|Trim Size / Pages||in / 544|

 The second volume in this dynamic three-part life of Napoleon, covering the tumultuous years of 1805 to 1810—marking the zenith of Napoleon’s power and military might across Europe.

-The second volume of Michael Broers’ three volume life of Napoleon, covering the tumultuous years 1805 to 1810, a period which marks the zenith of Napoleon’s power and military success.
+This is the second volume of Michael Broers’ three-volume life of Napoleon, covering 1805 to 1810, a period which marks the zenith of Napoleon’s power and military success.
 Like volume one, it is based on the new version of Napoleon’s correspondence, made available by the Fondation Napoléon in Paris.
-It is the story of Napoleon’s conquest of Europe—and that of his magnificent Grande Armée— as they sweep through the length and breadth of Europe.

 Spirit of the Age opens with Napoleon’s as yet untested army making its way through the Bavarian Alps in the early winter of 1805, to fall upon the unsuspecting Austrians and Russians, and crushing them at Austerlitz.
-This was only the beginning of series of spectacular victories: over the Prussians in 1806, and then the Russians, which brought the Tsar to defeat in 1807.
 It follows the army into Spain, in 1808, most ill-considered step in his career as ruler, and then through the most daunting triumph of all, the final defeat of Austria at Wagram, in 1809, the bloodiest battle in European history up to that time.

-These five years encompass the dramas of Napoleon’s separation from Josephine amid the turmoil of ruling a pan-European empire.
-These years also saw Napoleon navigate plots against him, his clash with the Pope and excommunication, and his loss of trust in many of those closest to him.
+These five years encompass the dramas of Napoleon’s separation from Josephine amid the turmoil of ruling a pan-European empire, his clash with the Pope and excommunication, and his loss of trust in many of those closest to him.
 It closes with his marriage to Marie-Louise, the daughter of his defeated enemy, the Emperor of Austria.
-With the greatest "trophy bride” in history on his arm, Napoleon now turns again to face his only remaining enemy, Britain, and the challenge of ruling an empire that now spans the entirety of Europe.
+With the greatest "trophy bride” in history on his arm, Napoleon turned to face his only remaining enemy, Britain, and the challenge of ruling an empire that now spans the entirety of Europe.

 Michael Broers is Professor of Western European History at Oxford University.
 He is the author of The Napoleonic Empire in Italy, 1796-1814, winner of the Grand Prix Napoléon prize, 2006, and of Napoleon's Other War: Bandits, Rebels and their Pursuers in the Age of Revolutions.
 He lives in England.